Ron Koppelberger

 In the name of heaven above!”

 Wilford advised the pallor of his sweet Rio with a kiss and the healing witness of a single tear as the spirits of evanescent delight drew close.
 The immigrant wanderings of chance celebrated his wife and gave her season the will to be.
 She inhaled and in delicate care touched the countenance of Wilford Larouse.
+He found passion and a reason to be in the concern of angels and the miracle of life and boundless love.

 “Thank god!” he sang to the angels above.